bundickm/TL_Resources/Unit 2/Sprint 1/Day 1.md

 ---

-## 1-on-1 Discussion
+## Stand-up Discussion
 Ask the students the following questions:
-1.
-2.
-3.

----

-## Stand-up Discussion
-1.
-2.
+1. What is a baseline?
+Why do we need it?
+How do we find the baseline for a regression model?
+2. What are synonyms for the Target feature?
+For the Independent Variables?
+3. What are the steps for training and predicting with a model?

 ---